^

 • Deodorizing.

-The main rule for treating the mucous membrane by rinsing is regularity and repetition.
-It is believed that the procedure will be effective if the patient rinses the mouth at least 3 times a day, but the optimal regime in the first days of the disease - every 2 hours.
-To treat the inflamed cavity of mouth, they can use both ready-made pharmaceutical preparations and broths of plants, herbs prepared independently.
-Typically, such appointments and recommendations are performed by a dentist, he determines the type of stomatitis and chooses the remedy that will really help reduce inflammation and neutralize the bacterial background.
-Depending on the type and stage of development of stomatitis, rinsing can be carried out with such preparations:
+The main rule for treating the mucous membrane with rinsing is regularity and repetition.
+It is believed that the procedure will be effective if the patient rinses his mouth at least 3 times a day, but the optimal regimen in the first days of the disease is every 2 hours.
+Both pharmacy ready-made products and decoctions of plants and herbs prepared independently are suitable for treating the inflamed oral cavity.
+As a rule, such appointments and recommendations are made by a dentist, he determines the type of stomatitis and chooses the remedy that will really help reduce inflammation and neutralize the bacterial background.
+Depending on the type and stage of stomatitis, rinsing can be carried out with the following drugs:

 • Givalex.